 - Under a loose brick in the walkway

-The worst place to hide a spare house key
+The worst places to hide a spare house key

 Choosing the right hiding spot is essential in protecting your home.
-Burglars will check the obvious spots first, so avoid hiding your extra key in plain sight or in one of these common locations:
+Burglars will check the obvious places first, so avoid hiding your extra key in plain sight in one of these common locations:

 - Under your door mat

 - Under a potted plant or in a flowerpot by the door